Hanumangarh: Indus Valley Civilization

+Between 1940 and 1943, Aurel Stein undertook two expeditions to along the Ghaggar-Hakra River to find physical evidence of the Saraswati River described in the Rig Veda.
+His work significantly advanced Indian archaeology.
+Surveying from Hanumangarh to Bahawalpur, he identified approximately 100 prehistoric and historical sites, conducting exploratory excavations at some.

 Medieval

 It has yielded a number of terracotta decorative tiles in the late Kushan Empire style along with a number of coins.
 Two terracotta capitals at the depth of 15' from the top of the mound with stepped pyramids along their edges have been discovered.